exa18/shell-scripting/windows/syncopy/README.md

 - input home directory at remote
 - answer if add another source and destination directory
 	- if YES, input and if source exists add entry
+- input next entry if needed or end